 Now you have an inspirational image for each character.
 In the Inspector, you can add a short text synopsis of a character’s role, and in the editor, you can view the details.

-Thank you for sticking with me to the end of this Scrivener tutorial.
-To get the free character template for Scrivener, along with high-resolution images of the blueprints and matrix, let me know where to send the file.
-I’ll also sign you up for the weekly newsletter.
+To get the free character profile designed for Scrivener, along with PDF copies of the illustrations and matrix, sign you up for the weekly newsletter.
+The download includes: